mcwilton/demo-scraper/README.md

 # demo-scraper
-I did this script to convince a client for a scrping project.
+I did this script to convince a client for a scraping project.